African military systems (1800–1900): Naval developments

 In the Niger Delta, the bigger Itsekiri war canoes mounted multiple cannon and swivels, and carried 40 rowers and 100 warriors, with slaves doing most of the rowing duties.
 Slaves were also tasked with providing food for the canoe men.
 Commerce sometimes operated closely with war-making.
 Itsekiri traders operated their own fleets of fighting vessels, and the British navy was often unable to stop these fast-moving warrior-merchants as they flitted between the streams, lagoons and waterways of the Delta.
 On several occasions they fended off British warships by blockading narrow creeks and waterways, and in disputes with the colonial regime or European merchants, shut down trade on the Benin river for several months.
 Pirates also made use of fast canoes to plague commerce and local citizenry alike.
 War-canoe ports were often fortified with extensive stockades, and multiple trench lines, behind which teams of gunmen and other fighters were marshalled for defense.
 Some European slave-traders and their allies also made use of big canoes in their operations, plying the waterways in heavy vessels backed with musketeers and armed with small cannon, as they collected their human cargo for transport to the Americas.
+The Ijaw people were reported to have mounted a gatling gun in a canoe during the Kalabari Civil War from 1879–1883.

 Naval developments mirror those on land.
 New technology like firearms was adapted and shaped to existing indigenous politics, technology and forms of organization.
 The landscape also played its part- limiting major, long-term water movement by rivers that were unnavigable for long stretches, contrary currents, and lack of good coastal harbors.
 Few native powers attempted any significant upgrades involving intensive sailing technology, or took to the oceans with long-distance ships in the European, Polynesian or Chinese manner.
 No African equivalent of the famous, ocean-spanning Chinese fleet admiral Cheng Ho was to emerge, although a number of inland captains rose to prominence.
 The days of Carthage long gone, African naval power remained primarily a localized phenomenon.